Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models: Experimental Evaluations

-For our models, we employed OPT (1.3B) \cite{zhang2022opt}, LLaMA 3 (8B) and LLaMA 3 8B IT (Instruct) \cite{dubey2024llama}, and GPT-Neo (1.3B) \cite{black2021gpt}.
-Rather than using top-p \cite{holtzman2019curious} or top-k sampling \cite{fan2018hierarchical}, which changes the output domain causing potential errors in the influence calculation, we instead employ temperature sampling \cite{ackley1985learning} to improve generation quality.
-During decoding, we chose the temperature parameter $\tau=0.8$.
-Each response has length at most $T=50$ and the number of responses generated for each dataset is $N=1000$.
-In section \ref{sec:main_res}, three different CID are evaluated: $\lambda=0.5, 1.0, 1.5$ where $\lambda=1.5$ is CAD and $\lambda=1.0$ is just regular decoding (RD).
+\textbf{Models.} Since context influence requires access to the entire model output distribution, we use open-source models due to closed-source ones restricting the output logits.
+We used OPT 1.3B \cite{zhang2022opt}, GPT-Neo 1.3B \cite{black2021gpt}, LLaMA 3 8B and LLaMA 3 8B IT (Instruct) \cite{dubey2024llama}, and Gemma 2 9B (Instruct) \cite{team2024gemma}.
+We set temperature parameter $T=0.8$, the response length to at most 50 tokens, and the number of responses for each dataset is $N=1000$.